 This assignment has been created to give you an opportunity to accomplish work that will be used in a real world setting.
 Details are on a separate sheet.

 SUBMITTING YOUR WORK

-All work must be submitted electronically via email to Tim's email.
-When you do your work, you must SAVE AS ".rtf" or ".doc" format and attach it to the email.
+All work must be submitted electronically via email to Tim's email - either a Word document or a google doc.